Quantum Scalar Field Theory Based on the Extended Least Action Principle

-Extending the least action principle in classical mechanics to the least observability principle in quantum mechanics not only shows clearly how classical mechanics becomes quantum mechanics, but also offers a powerful mathematical framework.
+Extending the least action principle in classical mechanics to derive quantum theories not only shows clearly how classical mechanics becomes quantum mechanics, but also offers a powerful mathematical framework.
 As shown in this paper, the principle and mathematical framework allow us to derive the Schr\"{o}dinger equation for the wave functional of the scalar field in a way very similar to that in the non-relativistic settings.
 Although the derivation is currently carried in the Minkowski spacetime, it should not be difficult to extend the derivation in a curved spacetime.
-The least observability principle also provides interesting implications on the interpretation of quantum theory, which will be discussed in a separate report.
+The extended least action principle also provides interesting implications on the interpretation of quantum theory, which will be discussed in a separate report.

 The rest of the article is organized as follows.
-First, we briefly overview a least action principle for the classical scalar field, since it is the starting point of the quantum formulation.
-Second, we review the underlying assumptions for the least observability principle and what should be adjusted to apply the principle in the case of scalar fields.
+First, we briefly overview the least action principle for the classical scalar field, since it is the starting point of the quantum formulation.
+Second, we review the underlying assumptions for the extended least action principle and what should be adjusted to apply the principle in the case of scalar fields.
 In Section \ref{sec:QFT} we apply the principle recursively to analyze the dynamics of field fluctuations, then derive the uncertainty relation and the Schr\"{o}dinger equation for the wave functional.
 The Schr\"{o}dinger equation is generalized in Section \ref{sec:GSE}.
 We then conclude the article after comprehensive discussions and comparisons to previous relevant research works.